-In 2012, I left New York City for lovely Asheville, North Carolina, where for four years I worked as an editor and course designer at Soomo Learning, an independent online educational publisher.
-At Soomo, I created interactive digital anthologies in world literature and international development from scratch.
+In 2012, I left New York City for lovely Asheville, North Carolina, where for four years I worked as an editor and course designer at Soomo Learning, an independent online academic publisher.
+At Soomo, I created interactive digital anthologies in early and modern world literature and international development from scratch.

 What makes me different from other editors?